Accessibility Tools Recite Me

 Key points

-• The Building Learning Foundations programme focuses on establishing solid foundations at lower primary level in all government and government-aided schools.
+• The Building Learning Foundations programme focused on establishing solid foundations at lower primary level in all government and government-aided schools.